Light as a control signal.

 The Fermeate module

 A compact external unit connects to your existing bioreactor through standard access ports.
 During a run, it draws a small volume of culture broth, exposes it to a precisely timed pulse of light, and returns it to the tank.
-Full induction of a 100,000-liter tank takes only a few minutes.

 03